TypeRocket/docs/v5/validator.md

 ## Get Errors

-To get any validation errors use the `getErrors()` method.
+To get all validation errors use the `getErrors()` method.
+This will return an array of stings with the error messages.

 ```php
 $errors = $validator->getErrors();
 ```

 You can also get the errors used for inline fields.
+This will return an array of stings with the error messages.

 ```php
 $errors = $validator->getErrorFields();